Spain seeks ‘urgent’ answers from London after nuclear sub collision

 Britain’s navy tried to allay fears on Wednesday, saying there were “no safety concerns” as the collision had not damaged HMS Ambush’s nuclear plant, adding that initial indications suggested the vessel had not been damaged.

-But Antonio Munoz, a spokesman for Spanish environmental group Ecologistas in Action, called for more information on the incident.
+Earlier Thursday, Antonio Munoz, a spokesman for Spanish environmental group Ecologists in Action, called for more information on the incident.

 “We don’t have any form of report to see if there was a radioactive leak,” he said.

 “We don’t know exactly where the collision happened, where the other vessel is, whether the vessel that collided with the submarine was a freighter, an oil tanker… We don’t know whether there was a leak from the vessel.”